Tom Felton

 Tom Felton and Jade Gordon

-They spent a lot of time in the company of their mutual friend Daniel Radcliffe, often visited Surrey County, where they both come from, and even planned to get married soon.
-In 2016, the couple unexpectedly broke up without any explanation, and three years later, Jade married golfer Patrick Rodgers, who is five years younger than her.
+They hung out frequently with their mutual friend Daniel Radcliffe, often visited Surrey County, where they both come from, and even planned to get married soon.
+In 2016, the couple suddenly split with no explanation, and three years later, Jade married golfer Patrick Rodgers, who is five years younger than her.

 Tom Felton in 2020